michaelobed/rgb-switcher/README.md

 The rgb switcher is based around a very old Ben Heck design which uses FET bus switches [74CBT3244](https://www.ti.com/lit/ds/symlink/sn74cbt3244.pdf?ts=1737705833521&ref_url=https%253A%252F%252Fwww.google.com%252F).
 The idea is simple: an [ATMEGA328PB](https://www.microchip.com/en-us/product/atmega328pb) microcontroller selects which of 8 of these bus switches should be active and switch their inputs through to some commonly connected outputs.
 The inputs consist of red, green, blue, sync, left audio and right audio.
 Since some of our consoles use component video, and because gbs-control-based line doublers have separate inputs for RGB(S) and YPbPr video, there are separate outputs for each, also selected with their own bus switch.
 A slide switch on the front of the PCB lets you select which video format each input uses, and therefore which output it should be routed to when selected.
 Bicolour LEDs also indicate which input is active and which format the video is in (red for RGBS, green for YPbPr).

+I forgot to mention when writing this that the red, green and blue signals become Pr, Y and Pb respectively when an input is configured to be YPbPr instead of RGBS. 👍🏾

 The input bus switches are selected using [74HC138](https://www.ti.com/product/CD74HC138) inverting line decoders.
 I could have just used pins on the microcontroller, but these lines go multiple places and I already use a hex inverter for something else on the board and didn't feel like having multiple!

 I've used the same 9-pin mini-DIN connector that the Sega Mega Drive II uses, using the exact same pinout.
 One irritation that I discovered while deciding on this is that the cables I bought for testing (from AliExpress, admittedly) don't output the sync signal on pin 5, but instead output the composite video signal on pin 4!
 I've therefore added little switches to each input and to the RGBS output that let you choose pin 4 or 5 of the connector, and thus what you'd like to use as a sync signal.
 Be aware that there isn't any capacity to strip the sync signal from a composite video signal, both because I wasn't designing for that and because gbs-control does it already.
 If you like, you can add an [LM1881](https://www.ti.com/lit/ds/symlink/lm1881.pdf?ts=1737753066078&ref_url=https%253A%252F%252Fwww.google.com%252F) to the board if that's needed.
+This _doooes_ also imply that you could use this to switch composite video.
+Ha!

 ### RGB LEDs